-Northland Youth Choir was established in July 2000 and operates under the direction of Melissa Downes.
+Northland Youth Choir was established in July 2000 and operates under the direction of Janice Trumbull.
 Open to Fairbanks youth, the choir promotes music literacy and quality choral performance.
 The program emphasizes the development and understanding of music skills and encourages singers to look within themselves and find self expression through singing.
 With an emphasis on music literacy and singing of the highest quality, the choir is comprised of two levels for youth ages 8 to 18.
 The levels are Jubilate Choir and Touring Choir and include singers from the Fairbanks, North Pole, Eielson Air Force Base and Delta communities.

 The choirs give several performances throughout the season including appearances at the Pioneer Home, Denali Center, and UAF Nanook Hockey games.
 Since 2003 they have been annual guest performers with the Fairbanks Symphony on their Design Alaska Family Holiday Celebration Concert.
 In 2005 and 2007 the choirs traveled to Eugene, Oregon to participate in the Pacific International Children’s Choral Festival (PICCFEST).
 In 2009, the Touring Choir participated in the Crossroads Children’s Chorus Festival at the Opryland Resort in Nashville, Tennessee.
 Recently the Touring Choir participated in the Coastal Sound Festival in Vancouver, British Columbia.
 Each spring the children share their love of music with local public and private schools in a day long school tour.